 I've been thinking, again, that I am just a little jealous because as more of Randy's adventure is about to begin, I'm stuck here in boring-boring-land taking care of all the stressful details of our life.
 Blah.
 But, unlike him, I could just sit here watching movies and painting my toenails and eating ice cream all day...but I'm not.

-And I was thinking how happy I am for Randy.
+And, I was thinking how happy I am for Randy.
 I grew up in a family with some money and I already had a chance to do lots of traveling.
 Randy did not.
-He was SO excited the last time I talked to him because after a change of plans, he and his trainer are now going to Mira Loma, CA first.
-And they get to drive past Las Vegas at night, which sounds really cool!
-He knows he's going to be working really hard and be busy learning new things, but there is a "vacation" element to this, for him.
+He was SO excited the last time I talked to him because after a change of plans, he and his trainer are now going to Mira Loma, CA. And they get to drive past Las Vegas at night, which sounds really cool!
+He knows he's going to be working really hard and be busy learning new things, but there is a "vacation" element to this.